Ashita no Nadja

-A sequel novel was announced on August 3, 2017, and released on September 12, 2017.
+A sequel novel was released on September 12, 2017.

 Plot

 Nadja is an orphan who lives at the Applefield Orphanage, in early 20th-century England.
 Nadja is called by Miss Appleton, the orphanage's owner, to receive a package delivered to her.
 The gifts sent for her thirteenth birthday are a dress and a diary.
 She is told in the accompanying letter that her mother is still alive.
 She later joins a traveling street performance act called the Dandelion Troupe in search of her mother after a fire breaks out in her orphanage.
 She travels the world, finding many friends along the way that teach her things about herself, ultimately having to learn the truth about her parentage and discovering her own destiny.

 Characters

 Dandelion Troupe

 Nadja Applefield is a Franco-Austrian sunny, charming girl, with a talent for dancing and making friends wherever she goes.
-Even though she is very young, she shoulders responsibility quite well, often taking care of the younger children at the orphanage.
+Even though she is young, she shoulders responsibility quite well, often taking care of the younger children at the orphanage.
 On the other hand, she is impulsive to the point of foolhardiness and extremely trusting, which leads others to take easy advantage of her and even abuse her thoroughly, if the right buttons are pressed.
 Her biggest dream is to someday be reunited with her mother.

-Nadja was given to Miss Applefield to raise when she was a baby, her only possession at the time being an elaborated heart-shaped brooch.
+Nadja was given to Miss Applefield to raise when she was a baby, her only possession at the time being an elaborate heart-shaped brooch.
 Nadja grew up at the orphanage believing her parents were dead; in the days before her 13th birthday, Nadja received a surprising gift in the mail: a trunk containing a ball gown and diary, both keepsakes belonging to her birth mother.
 The gown was worn by Nadja's mother at her first ball, and the diary was her mother's colorful description of all the people she met and danced with at that ball.
 Nadja is amazed by this gift, and stunned to discover that her mother might actually be alive out there somewhere.
 When bad men arrive to steal the brooch away from Nadja, she leaves the Applefield orphanage and begins a career as a dancer with the travelling Dandelion Troupe.
 Her true date of birth is unknown, even by Nadja herself, but she claims it to be on July 25.